Manuscript submission

 CONFLICT OF INTEREST AND ETHICAL STANDARDS

-When an author or the institution of the author has a relationship, financial or otherwise, with individuals or organizations that could influence the author’s work inappropriately, a conflict of interest may exist.
+Conflict of Interest When an author or the institution of the author has a relationship, financial or otherwise, with individuals or organizations that could influence the author’s work inappropriately, a conflict of interest may exist.
 Examples of potential conflicts of interest may include but are not limited to academic, personal, or political relationships; employment; consultancies or honoraria; and financial connections such as stock ownership and funding.
 Although an author may feel that there are no conflicts, disclosure of relationships and interests that could be viewed by others as conflicts of interest affords a more transparent and prudent process.
 Therefore, all authors must disclose any actual or potential conflict of interest.
 As per the policy of the Journal, Editors who are authors of a manuscript are not involved in the decision-making regarding their publication.
 Reviewers/Editorial Board members should decline the invitation to review a manuscript which is submitted by authors from their institution.

 Research Misconduct